Kaely Ferrara

 Abortion

 Terminating a pregnancy can result in a mixture of emotions and at times psychological distress.
-Therapy can be a safe space to process the complex feelings that result from terminating a pregnancy.
+Therapy can be a safe space to process the complex feelings that result from terminating a pregnancy

 Abuse